FabrizioBrancati/BFKit-Swift/.github/CONTRIBUTING.md

 #### Comment everything
 Every function or variable (outside of a function) has to be commented.<br>
-I recommend you to use [VVDocumenter](https://github.com/onevcat/VVDocumenter-Xcode) Xcode plugin to do it easier and better.

 #### Writing code
 Please follow my coding style.